-Several years later, Kahneman and Miller (1986) introduced the concept of normality, that what is perceived or construed as normal in a situation, arguing that it influences counterfactual thinking and regret.
+Several years later, Kahneman and Miller (1986) introduced the concept of normality, what is perceived or construed as normal in a situation, arguing that it influences counterfactual thinking and regret.
 They provided an example asking participants about two types of normality (p.
+145):

-145, underline added for emphasis): Mr. Jones almost never takes hitch-hikers in his car.
+Mr. Jones almost never takes hitch-hikers in his car.
 Yesterday he gave a man a ride and was robbed.